nathamanath/blog/articles/ueberauth_and_guardian.md

 https://github.com/nathamanath/phoenix-auth-example/blob/master/priv/repo/seeds.ex

-And after seeding the database, `Auth.Accounts.list_users` will show us our seeded users and that our changes to the user module have worked as intended.
+And after seeding the database, `Auth.Accounts.list_users` will show us our seeded users and that our changes to `Auth.Accounts.User` have worked as intended.

 ```ex
   [%Auth.Accounts.User{